Join the club for food lovers and unlock rewards

 Indian Tiffin Room

 What: Smack bang between Deansgate and Oxford Road stations, Indian Tiffin Room is contemporary and charming, with quirky decor, booths resembling rickshaws and a bar fashioned like a shipping container.
-The food is pretty awesome too, with street food such as homemade samosas, bhel puri and goat keema pav to stave off initial hunger pangs and South Indian tiffin dishes (eaten at any time of the day) and mains, such as idli, dosa and curries to follow.
-Unlike some Indian restaurants, dishes here are made to order from fresh ingredients and chefs are less heavy-handed with spices; but that’s not to say you won’t find the authentic flavours of India.
-We particularly recommend the dosas and suggest you save room for a traditional sweet dessert.
+The food is pretty awesome too, with street food such as homemade samosas, bhel puri and goat keema pav to stave off initial hunger pangs and South Indian tiffin dishes and mains, such as idli, dosa and curries to follow.
+Dishes here are made to order from fresh ingredients and chefs are less heavy-handed with spices; but that’s not to say you won’t find the authentic flavours of India.

 Where: 2 Isabella Banks Street, M15 4RL